 Option 2 allows a refinery owned by an approved small refiner to delay production of 15 ppm NRLM diesel fuel until June 1, 2014.
 Refiners chose Option 2 for 7 refineries.
 These 7 refineries produced 22,000 bbls/day high sulfur distillate fuel in 2003.
-(Options 1 and 2 are not mutually exclusive, small refiners may choose both Options 1 and 2)
+(Options 1 and 2 are not mutually exclusive, small refiners may choose both Options 1 and 2.)

-Option 3 allows a small refiner to generate credits for 500 ppm NRLM diesel fuel produced between June 1, 2006 and May 31, 2010 in excess of their refinery baseline production, and also allows a small refiner to generate credits for 15 ppm NRLM diesel fuel produced between June 1, 2009 and December 31, 2013 in excess of their refinery baseline production.
+Option 3 allows a small refiner to generate credits for 500 ppm NRLM diesel fuel produced between June 1, 2006 and May 31, 2010, and also allows a small refiner to generate credits for 15 ppm NRLM diesel fuel produced between June 1, 2009 and December 31, 2013.
 Refiners chose Option 3 for 4 refineries.
 These 4 refineries produced 9,000 bbls/day high sulfur distillate fuel in 2003.

-Lastly, Option 4 allows a small refiner the ability to increase their refinery gasoline sulfur standards by 20 percent, provided they begin producing 15 ppm NRLM diesel fuel by June 1, 2006 at their refinery, and their refinery's annual average 15 ppm NRLM diesel fuel production is at least 85 percent of the refinery's annual average

-NRLM diesel fuel production from 2003 through 2005.
-Refiners chose Option 4 for 5 refineries.
-These 5 refineries produced 18,000 bbls/day high sulfur distillate fuel in 2003.
+Lastly, Option 4 allows a small refiner the ability to increase their refinery gasoline sulfur standards by 20 percent, provided they begin producing 15 ppm NRLM diesel fuel by June 1, 2006 at their refinery, and their refinery's annual average 15 ppm NRLM diesel fuel production is at least 85 percent of the refinery's annual average NRLM diesel fuel production from 2003 through 2005.
+Refiners chose Option 4 for 4 refineries.
+These 4 refineries produced 11,000 bbls/day high sulfur distillate fuel in 2003.